lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-04-30-Scripting_Games_2013_-_Advanced_Event_1_-_An_Archival_Atrocity.md

 Make those paths parameters, so that Dr.Scripto can just run this tool with whatever paths are appropriate at the time.
 The 90-day period should be a parameter too.

 You want to ensure that any errors that happen during the move are clearly displayed to whoever is running your command.
-If no errors occur, your command doesnâ€™t need to display any output - â€œno news is good news.â€</i></blockquote>
+If no errors occur, your command doesn't need to display any output - "no news is good news."</i></blockquote>
 <span style="font-size: large;">VOTE<b> :-)</b><u><b></b></u>
 Anybody can vote even if you do not participate to the Scripting Games<u><b>
 </b></u>